rodrigoacastro/lawdocsgen/README.md

 Special note: the utils/classes folder is not yet in use, though the project could be remade using classes and using this folder.
 I will keep it for example's sake.

+And for those seeking to contribute to opensource projects, this project has fulfilled its purpose and it's no longer being maintained.
+You can still clone it.

 Cheers